-An inadequate increase or a relative decrease of the partial pressure of oxygen despite hyperventilation indicates the development of pulmonary edema.
-Fluid intake/output and electrolytes should be monitored closely.
+In case of a pulmonary edema fluid intake/output and electrolytes should be monitored closely.
 Avoid net positive fluid balance.
 Central line or Swan-Ganz catheterization might be considered, to optimize fluid management.

-As long as signs of pulmonary edema are present, intravenous administration of 1 g methylprednisolone (or an equivalent steroid dose) should be continued in intervals of 8-12 hours.
+As long as signs of pulmonary edema are present, intravenous administration of methylprednisolone (or an equivalent steroid) should be continued in intervals of 8-12 hours.

-Prophylactic antibiotics are not routinely recommended, but may be used based on the results of sputum cultures.
+Prophylactic antibiotics are not routinely recommended but may be used based on the results of sputum cultures.
 Pneumonia can complicate severe pulmonary edema.